250 Aesthetic Names For Girls And Boys, With Meanings

 93. Ramsay

 Earlier the name Ramsay leaned strongly towards boys, but nowadays, it is used as a girl’s name.
-It of old English origin, and means low-lying land.
+It is of old English origin, and means ‘low-lying land.’

 94. Rory

-Hailing from Irish origin, Rory means red king.
-It is also a unisex name and is often used as a nickname for Aurora.
+The name Rory has Irish roots and means ‘red king.’
+Some also consider it a unisex name and use it as a nickname for Aurora.

 95. Rose

-The name rose is of Latin origin and means in the rose flower.
+The name Rose is of Latin origin and refers to the rose flower.
 This name quickly became a sensation after the 1997 movie Titanic, where the female lead is named Rose.

 96. Rosie